vedantt21/nos3-mantle/docs/wiki/Scenario_Fault_Science.md

 ![Sample Set Sim Status](./_static/scenario_fault_sample/sample_device_status_1.png)

-* Now, since we have simulated a fault detected on the sample device by changing the status to 1, Action Point 36 should be detected which will trigger AP 36.
+* Now, since we have simulated a fault detected on the sample device by changing the status to 1, Action Point 36 should be detected which will trigger RTS 36.
 This is pictured below.

 ![CFE ES Reset when triggered](./_static/scenario_fault_sample/cfe_es_reset.png)